 The bit that comes after the masquerade ball.
 This is the face of a traitor. *sniff*

 Especially Ben's reaction as he watches his friend and mentor (and possibly father figure) get publicly humiliated and executed.
 This troepr almost expected him to start crying.
 His expression...
 Damn.
 Why is there no "comfort" option?

-At the ending of Fable II if you choose "The Needs of the Many" there such a bittersweet element to it when you realise that you won't ever see Rose or your wife/husband and any children again.
+If you choose "The Needs of the Many" there is a bittersweet element to it when you realise that you won't ever see Rose or your wife/husband and any children again.
 It gets worse when you also realise that you don't get your beloved dog back either, after he sacrificed his life to save you from Lucien.
 There's something heartbreaking about running around Albion without your best friend.

-Both "the Few" and "the Many" had moments of this for this troper.
-For "the Few," in addition to your family and dog, you get a letter from Rose, telling you she's okay in the afterlife and she knows you'll be together again.
+Both "the Few" and "the Many" had moments of this in addition to your family and dog, you get a letter from Rose, telling you she's okay in the afterlife and she knows you'll be together again.
 For "the Many," you're told you get nothing, but you will get a letter from "the People Of Albion," who know what you did, thank you for giving them their families back, and have erected a statue in your honor.
 "We hope you like it."
-This troper still gets choked up thinking of it.

 After any of the endings, if you return to the hill in Bower Lake, you will find your dog's grave.
 And what does it say?